Rule 5160:1-1-01 | Medicaid: definitions.

-(7) "Base eligibility" means the individual meets all of the eligibility requirements for at least one category of medical assistance described in Chapters 5160:1-3, 5160:1-4, and 5160:1-5 of the Administrative Code.
+(9) "Base eligibility" means the individual meets all of the eligibility requirements for at least one category of medical assistance described in Chapter 5160:1-3, 5160:1-4, or 5160:1-5 of the Administrative Code.

-(a) The child's father, mother, brother, sister, stepfather, stepmother, stepbrother, or stepsister.
+(a) The child's father, mother, brother, sister, stepfather, stepmother, stepbrother, or stepsister; or

-(b) The child's grandfather, grandmother, uncle, aunt, nephew, or niece, including such relatives with the prefix great, great-great, grand, or great-grand.
+(b) The child's grandfather, grandmother, uncle, aunt, nephew, or niece, including such relatives with the prefix great, great-great, grand, or great-grand; or

-(c) The child's first cousin or first cousin once removed.
+(c) The child's first cousin or first cousin once removed; or

 (d) The spouse of such parent or relative, even after the marriage is terminated by death or divorce.

-(9) "Case record" means electronic or paper documents and information used to determine or redetermine an individual's eligibility for medical assistance.
+(11) "Case record" means electronic or paper documents and information used to determine, redetermine, or renew an individual's eligibility for medical assistance.

 (a) This includes:

 (iv) Coverage under medicaid, as set forth in Title XIX of the Social Security Act, other than coverage consisting solely of benefits under the pediatric vaccine program set forth in 42 U.S.C.
-1396s (as in effect October 1, 2016).
+1396s (as in effect October 1, 2022); or

-(vi) A medical care program of the Indian health service or of a tribal organization.
+(vi) A medical care program of the Indian health service or of a tribal organization; or